xding2020/DevOps-Pipeline/CM/README.md

 ## Build Jobs ##

 ### Summary ###
 In this step, the main challenge is building Jenkins jobs automatically.
-Optional method include using Jenkins DSL or Jenkins CLI.
+Optional methods include using Jenkins DSL plugin or Jenkins CLI.
 However, We found the easiest way is using *jenkins_jobs* (Ansible Module)[[3]](http://docs.ansible.com/ansible/latest/jenkins_job_module.html).
 We created corresponding template for configuration file of each application then used the module to build Jenkins jobs.

 ## iTrust Post-build Configuration ##